Irina11-m/My-First-Repo/README_Manual_Testing_Jira_Aeries.md

 <h5>Project risks:</h5>

-**(enumerati aici toate riscurile de proiect pe care le-ati identificat pentru proiectul vostru)**

 * Inadequate Testing due to lack of tool knowleddge or an ineffective testing strategy
 * Resource Shortage in case of tester unavailability due to ilness which could lead insufficient testing coverage
 * Testing Process Delays in case of issues with the testing environment which could lead to the inability to honour project timeline

 <h5> Product risks: </h5>

-* Perfomance Issues
+* Perfomance Issues which could lead to a tool that crashes when used by a large number of users
-* Bad User Experience
+* Bad User Experience which could lead to bad user reviews diminishing trust in overall quality
-* Tool Limitations
+* Tool Limitations which could lead to maintanance issues

-**(enumerati aici toate riscurile de produs pe care le-ati identificat pentru proiectul vostru)**

 <h4>1.1.6 Evaluating entry criteria</h4>